Bayesian Matrix Decomposition and Applications: Regular Univariate Models and Conjugacy

 where ``$\propto$" means ``proportional to."
-Therefore, if we find a form conforming to the above equation, we can say the random variable $\rx$ follows the Gaussian distribution $\rx\sim \normal(\mu, \sigma^2)$.
-Refer to the example of a Bayesian \textit{GGG} matrix decomposition model in Equation~\eqref{equation:ggg_poster_wmk1}.
+Thus, if a density can be written in this form, the corresponding random variable follows a Gaussian distribution $\rx\sim \normal(\mu, \sigma^2)$.
+See, for example, the posterior derivation in the Bayesian \textit{GGG} matrix decomposition model (Equation~\eqref{equation:ggg_poster_wmk1}).

-While the product of two Gaussian variables remains an open problem, the sum of Gaussian variables follows from a new Gaussian distribution. \begin{remark}[Sum of Gaussians] Let $\rx$ and $\ry$ be two Gaussian distributed variables with means $\mu_x, \mu_y$ and variance $\sigma_x^2, \sigma_y^2$, respectively. \begin{itemize} \item When there is no correlation between the two variables, then it follows that
+While the product of two Gaussian random variables does not generally yield a standard distribution, linear combinations of Gaussian variables remain Gaussian. \begin{remark}[Sum of Gaussians] Let $\rx$ and $\ry$ be two Gaussian distributed variables with means $\mu_x, \mu_y$ and variance $\sigma_x^2, \sigma_y^2$, respectively. \begin{itemize} \item If $\rx$ and $\ry$ are uncorrelated, then: